 Nina Kukharchuk – wife of Nikita Khrushchev

 Nina Kukharchuk was a wife of Nikita Khrushchev, who became the head of state largely thanks to this woman.
-And she was the first wife of the head of state to travel abroad.
+To tell the truth, she became the first wife of the head of state to travel abroad.

 Nina Kukharchuk was born on April 14, 1900 in the Russian Empire.
 Her parents were poor farmers with many children.
-At the age of 12 Nina finished village school and the teacher persuaded her parents to send the girl to study in the city.
-The war began when she entered Mariinsky School.
+12-year-old Nina finished village school and the teacher persuaded her parents to send the girl to study in the city.
+The war began when she entered the Mariinsky School.
 The school was moved to Odessa, where Nina lived until 1920.

 In 1922, Kukharchuk illegally crossed the border and returned to Soviet Russia.
-She was going to Moscow, but in Donetsk she fell ill with typhus.
+Actually, she was going to Moscow, but in Donetsk she fell ill with typhus.
 The girl was able to overcome the disease.
 Seraphima Gopner became her “guardian angel”.
 She played an important role in Nina’s life.
 Seraphima introduced Nina to the young man, who arrived in the Donetsk region.
 The man was Nikita Khrushchev.
 Young people decided to live together.
+Khrushchev’s first wife died in 1920, and he remained alone with two children.

 Soon Khrushchev was sent to Moscow to study at the Industrial Academy.
 Nina and their daughter Rada (born in 1928) moved to Moscow in 1930.
-In 1935 their son Sergei was born and in 1937 – daughter Elena.
+In 1935 their son Sergei was born and in 1937 Nina gave birth to their daughter Elena.

 Nina was a modest woman and went to work by tram.
 Only close friends and the authorities knew that her husband was the first secretary of the Moscow City Party Committee, first secretary of the Communist Party of Ukraine, the first secretary of the CPSU Central Committee.